vjedulla/vjedulla.github.io/_posts/2022-06-12-simulation.md

 ![Generated GMM](/assets/posts/acc_sim/generated_gmm.png)

-This works well for small number of points (which is our goal), however, we if we sample more we can see the gaussians clusters which are not that "ideal".
+This works well for small number of points (which is our goal), however, we if we sample more we can see the gaussians clusters which are not that "ideal."

 ##### Step 3: Analysis
 Now we have come to the interesting part of this post.
 First we need a couple of emergency care centers like hospitals, but this analysis is